lukasheide/Covid-Forecasting-Tool/README.md

 #### 1) Data Pipeline
 The pipeline consists of two consecutive steps.
-First, a list of all German districts that currently appear in Corona DatenPlatform is created.
+First, a list of all German districts that currently appear in CoronaDaten Platform is created.
 As different naming conventions for the districts exist on different platforms this list is used throughout the entire process as our naming standard.
 Additionally, information for each district is retrieved namely including population size as well as geospatial data regarding the main city of the district.
-Consecutively all available RKI-data regarding infection counts, vaccinations, recoveries, etc. are downloaded from CoronaDatenplatform.
+Consecutively all available RKI-data regarding infection counts, vaccinations, recoveries, etc. are downloaded from CoronaDaten Platform.
 This data is accessed using the public API, preprocessed and then stored in the database.
 Then as the second step, non-corona related data that is needed for data matrix creation to train the ML layer will and later as a secondary input to the ML-Compartmental Model is retrieved, preprocessed and stored in their corresponding tables as follows:

 - ECDC variant data in ecdc_variant_data table